frnmst/automated-tasks/README.md

 ## Rules

-- Scripts are divided by topic and placed in different directories accordingly.
+- scripts are divided by topic and placed in different directories accordingly.

-- If files are imported into a script, these will be classified as configuration files.
+- if files are imported into a script, these will be classified as configuration files.

-- Scripts cannot run without configuration files.
+- scripts cannot run without configuration files.

-- Scripts are optional: a standalone systemd unit file does the job in some cases.
+- scripts are optional: a standalone systemd unit file does the job in some cases.
   In this case configuration files are not needed.

 ### Important YAML keys

+- the `*` character matches any value.

 | YAML Key | Optional | Optional only if condition | Comment |
 |----------|----------|----------------------------|---------|